nicklafferty/craftycody/content/crafts/jigsaw-review.md

 The only saw I ever wanted was a jigsaw.
 They're maneuverable and, with some effort, can cut a straight line.
 Their versatility and portability make them an attractive first saw for any handywoman thinking about building something.
 You are limited on thicker pieces of wood where a miter saw would shine, but if you don't mind making a couple of extra cuts then you're all good.

 My birthday rolled around and my parents asked me what I would like.
 I was in a new phase of building things but really needed a power saw.
 I asked for the Dewalt cordless jigsaw.
 Lowe's even had a bundle deal where you got a drill, impact driver, multi-tool, and got to pick a free tool as a bonus.
 My free tool was the jigsaw.

+I'm no expert, but I have been using the Dewalt DCS334 cordless jigsaw for a while now.
+Below are the features and my thoughts if you're looking into buying a jigsaw.

 ## Features